Maeswoon/UNHSEDS/README.md

 Every September and February, UNH SEDS will train members on the software needed to use this.
-Because of GitHub's limitation, we are keeping large files like videos, pictures and other large PDF's on One Drive that can be shared to you.
+Because of GitHub's limitation, we are keeping large files like videos, pictures and other large PDF's on Google Drive that can be shared to you.

-Please contact RossThyne at rossthyne@gmail.com to join!
+Please contact Alice Wade at 2023awade@gmail.com to join!

 Let's get to work,

-Ross Thyne,
+Alice Wade,

 President